20th Anniversary of 9/11

 See news stories about the contest.

 - Airport employees (working at a North American airport)

 - Airline employees (flight attendants or pilots in the US or Canada)

 - Aviation college students (US or Canada)

 - Aviation high school students (US or Canada)

 - "General" high school students (at a public or private high school participating in the program)

 Winners will be announced in September, 2021 – as part of the 20th anniversary commemoration of 9/11.

 Resiliency helps us not simply endure but prevail.
-This essay competition conducted by the Human Resiliency Institute at Fordham (starting January, 2021) gives today's airport and airline employees, as well as aviation and high school students (some of whom were not yet born on 9/11,) a chance to tell how they can apply lessons of courage from the heroism of the 9/11 generation to help them prevail against Covid 19 and move forward with their lives.
+This essay competition conducted by the Human Resiliency Institute at Fordham (starting early 2021) gives today's airport and airline employees, as well as aviation college and high school students (some of whom were not yet born on 9/11) and military through the Edge4Vets program, a chance to tell how they can apply lessons of courage from the heroism of the 9/11 generation to help them prevail against Covid 19 and move forward with their lives.